PaulVMo/helium-validator-deb/README.md

 That's it.
 You are now running a Helium validator.
 See the below and the [Helium Docs](https://docs.helium.com/mine-hnt/validators) for more detail on running the validator.

+# Migrating from Docker
+Switching from docker to this package requires a few additional steps due to the different file locations.
+The following assumes the docker install instructions from the [Helium Docs](https://docs.helium.com/mine-hnt/validators) using $HOME/validator_data as the data directory location.

+1. Remove the docker container `docker stop validator && docker rm validator`
+2. Install the deb package per the steps above
+3. Stop the validator service `sudo systemctl stop validator`
+4. Remove the new data directory created by the validator package `rm -rf /var/data/miner`
+5. Move the old validator data dir `sudo mv $HOME/validator_data /var/data/miner`
+6. Delete the old logs out of the data directory `sudo rm /var/data/miner/log`
+7. Change ownership of the data direcotry to the helium user `sudo chown -R helium:helium /var/data/miner`
+8. Restart validator service `sudo systemctl start validator`

 # Additional details

 ## Running validator command